 - A retained search recruiter handles all of the communication between your company and candidates.
 They are experts at handling unusual situations and offer negotiations (this is paramount, especially when dealing with senior level executives).
 They create and nurture a relationship of trust between the organization, candidates and themselves.
 They can often gauge and/or predict potential problems in the process and know best how to address them to resolve issues.
 With this knowledge and focus, it often accelerates the process and ensures your chances of finding the best fit for your team.

 - Time and Cost.
-Finding highly qualified executive level candidates can be time consuming and costly.
+Finding highly qualified executive level candidates can be time-consuming and costly.
 When in-house recruiters or Human Resources professionals conduct these searches, they have to balance time for the search in addition to their primary work which often yields limited search results and an extended timeframe to complete the search.
 The longer a position goes unfilled, the more money it costs your organization.
 When partnering with a retained search firm, finding candidates for your role is their sole focus.
-A retained search also allows you to avoid the hidden costs of considering only a small sampling of qualified candidates and most often, a retained search firm can complete the search more quickly therefore saving you money.
-It typically will cost your firm between 20-30% of the hire’s first year total compensation.
+A retained search also allows you to avoid the hidden costs of considering only a small sampling of qualified candidates and most often, a retained search firm can complete the search more quickly, therefore, saving you money.
+It typically will cost your firm between 20-30% of the hire’s first-year total compensation.

-The cost of selecting the wrong person can run into the hundreds of thousands, not to mention the potential negative impact to employee morale and productivity.
+The cost of selecting the wrong person can run into the hundreds of thousands, not to mention the potential negative impact on employee morale and productivity.
 According to a study by the Society for Human Resources Management (SHRM), it could cost up to five times a bad hire’s annual salary.
 With precise attention to detail, diligent research and focus, extensive pipelines and networks, and expertise in all areas of recruiting, a retained search firm will deliver a thorough and efficient recruiting process which produces top candidates quickly bringing greater impact and value to your organization.
 It will also give you the peace of mind in knowing that the best possible candidates are being identified, vetted and presented.